git-yogeshkumar/BLSTM-and-Transfer-Learning-for-Sentiment-Analysis/README.md

 # BLSTM-and-Transfer-Learning-for-Sentiment-Analysis
 Using deeplearning and transfer learning to detect CyberBullying on Multiple Social Media Platform.(in progress).
 ![Global Survey Results on CyberBullying](https://user-images.githubusercontent.com/26704802/56014944-f5700880-5d14-11e9-9b3a-8cab4e4d09cd.png)

+With the advancement of technology, craze of social networking platforms is proliferating.
+Online users now share their information with each other easily using computers, mobile phones etc. However, this has led to the growth of cyber-criminal acts for example, cyberbullying which has become a worldwide epidemic.
+Cyberbullying is the use of electronic communication to bully a person by sending harmful messages using social media, instant messaging or through digital messages.
+It has emerged out as a platform for insulting, humiliating a person which can affect the person either physically or emotionally and sometimes leading to suicidal attempts in the worst case.
+Harassment by cyberbullies is a significant phenomenon on the social media.
+Existing works for cyberbullying detection has at least one of the following three bottlenecks.
+First, they target only one particular social media platform (SMP).
+Second, they address just one topic of cyberbullying.
+Third, they rely on carefully handcrafted features of the data.
+We show that deep learning-based models can overcome all three bottlenecks.
+Knowledge learned by these models on one dataset can be transferred to other datasets.

+# Here's how you can go through the project.